F41zK4r1m/HackTheBox/Delivery.md

 ```
 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/09550379-d21d-4866-962a-c19a0f9d7ea0)

-Once I got the root user hash I tried to crack it but I wasn't successfull, seems like the string isn't present in thre rockyou file.
-As per the internal channel message by "Root" user, he mentioned that "PleaseSubscribe!" may not be in rockyou but attacker can use hashcat variant to crack the hashes.
+Having retrieved the root user hash, I embarked on cracking it.
+Despite my initial unsuccessful attempts using the common "rockyou" wordlist, a clue from an internal channel message caught my attention.
+The hint was that "PleaseSubscribe!" might not be present in "rockyou," but a more advanced hash-cracking tool like Hashcat could be employed.

-So, I used the best64 rule to create a new wordlist using the hashcat.
+To resolve this, I generated a new wordlist using the "best64" rule from Hashcat:

 ```bash
 hashcat --stdout password -r /usr/share/hashcat/rules/best64.rule > new_pass_list #where password file contains "PleaseSubscribe!"
 ```

-After generating the new list I used **haiti** to detect the password hash algorith & using the John with new password list I was able to crack the hash within a second.
+Subsequently, utilizing haiti to identify the password hash algorithm and then employing John the Ripper with the newly created password list, I was astounded to find that the hash was cracked in mere seconds:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/cea17abc-8fa9-4198-b8d3-de2b12d97382)

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/e4af615f-fbdc-4e37-be2e-815c1779d2b3)

-Using the newly cracked credentials I was able to login into root user & managed to get the root flag as well. (pwn3d! 🙂)
+Equipped with the cracked credentials, I triumphantly logged in as the root user and triumphantly claimed the root flag. (pwn3d! 🙂)

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/f91e71a9-f07a-4d92-a945-da290742e6bd)